Event Horizon (film): Development

 Screenwriter Philip Eisner acknowledged that Warhammer 40,000 influenced the story.
-In the setting of Warhammer 40,000, spaceships travel the galaxy by passing through "the Warp"—a parallel dimension where faster-than-light travel is possible, conceptually similar to "hyperspace" in Star Wars—but which is also inhabited by evil spirits that can infiltrate the ship and possess the crew if said ship isn't properly shielded.
-Fans consider Event Horizon to be an unofficial prequel to Warhammer 40,000, when humankind discovers the Warp and learns of its dangers the hard way.
+In the setting of Warhammer 40,000, spaceships travel the galaxy by passing through "the Warp"—a parallel dimension where faster-than-light travel is possible, conceptually similar to "hyperspace" in Star Wars, but which is also inhabited by evil spirits that can infiltrate the ship and possess the crew if said ship is not properly shielded.

 Filming and effects

-Filming took place in Pinewood Studios.
-Anderson modeled the Event Horizon ship after Notre Dame Cathedral using an architectural cam program.
+Filming took place in Pinewood Studios, with visual effects provided by Cinesite and Computer Film Company.
+Using an architectural cam program, Anderson modeled the Event Horizon ship after Notre Dame Cathedral.
 Effects supervisors Richard Yuricich and Neil Corbould kept most visuals in-camera, and moving sets were constructed for the gyrosphere gravity drive and the revolving tunnel.
 For scenes depicting zero gravity, the actors were hung upside down in harnesses and spun around.
 The original script had more zero gravity scenes, but budget constraints had the filmmakers introduce magnetic boots.
 Because the majority of scenes were filmed in a studio on gothic-inspired sets, Anderson felt the cast experienced a kind of "cabin fever" that better served their performances.
+Joely Richardson called the experience of working on the film "cursed".